benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- There are several blog posts covering this history
+- There are several blog posts you can read that cover this history we went over
 - It's fun to watch the timeline of the "approved" method of solving this problem
 - React is continuously evolving!